Home

 left of my basement... hmmm!

 The classical dry rot is a condition that is caused by wood becoming wet, and then drying out... repeatably.
 This wet/dry syndrome will give you problems by becoming a home to fungus.
-Once a rotting pattern starts, each time the wood gets wet, the fungus grows further into clean wood, causing more damage.
+Once this wood rotting pattern starts, each time the wood gets wet, the fungus grows further into clean wood, causing more damage.
 This damage may, or may not be repairable.
 It just depends where it is located, and to what extent it has degraded the original wood's integrity.

-In many dry rot situations wood replacement is necessary.
+In many dry rot situations wood repair or replacement is necessary.
 However, if you are able to locate the defective water barrier that is letting in moisture and you do this at an early stage, you can probably prevent further rotting of your wood subframe.
 This is because, when the wood dries out, the fungus will stop growing and go dormant.
 This means there will be no further damage.

 Let's throw in a little background to this subject.
 First of all, as the discussion above points out, the word "dry" is not a true identifier of this condition.